OpenID for European Digital Identity: An architectural analysis of user-centric identity management: A paradigm shift that never was

 Again, these are strong statements.
-The principal can indeed present credentials directly to the relying party; but this is technically not different from the OIDC authorization code flow: the ID token passes from the issuer, through the user agent -- here a browser instead of a wallet -- to verifier.
-Furthermore, in both architectures, both the principal and the verifier have to interact with the issuer.
+The principal can indeed present credentials directly to the relying party; but this is technically not different from the OIDC authorization code flow: the ID token passes from the issuer, through the user agent -- in this case a browser instead of a wallet -- to the verifier.
+Importantly, however, in both architectures, both the principal and the verifier have to interact with the issuer.

-First, the principal must -- at least at some point -- \textbf{retrieve the credential} from the issuer, to store it in their wallet.
-In theory, this could happen long before the participant presents the information to the relying party -- contrary to OIDC, where short-lived ID tokens are requested just-in-time.
-However, the specifications stress that for \emph{privacy considerations}, wallets ``should not store credentials longer than needed'' {[}\citeproc{ref-openid:vci}{13}{]}.
-In fact, since ``presentation sessions {[}\ldots{]} can be linked on the basis of unique values encoded in the credential,'' wallets are advised to use ``a \textbf{unique} credential per presentation or per verifier'' {[}\citeproc{ref-openid:vci}{13}{]} to avoid such correlation -- ``each with unique issuer signatures {[}and{]} keys'' -- and then discarding the credential {[}\citeproc{ref-openid:vp}{14}{]}.\footnote{These considerations also negate OpenID's claims that their specifications make technical implementation easier, simpler, and more scalable, or that they would lead to a more seamless user experience {[}\citeproc{ref-openid:trustmodel}{62}{]}.
-Likewise, they make it hard to get any benefit from on-device storage with hardware-backed encryption, e.g., as advocated for in their draft specification on security and trust in OpenID4VCI ecosystems {[}\citeproc{ref-openid:security}{47}{]}.}
+First, the principal must at some point \textbf{retrieve the credential} from the issuer, to store it in their wallet (or browser memory).
+In theory, this could indeed happen long before the participant presents the information to the relying party.
+However, OpenID's specifications stress that for \emph{privacy considerations}, wallets ``should \textbf{\emph{not}} store credentials longer than needed'' {[}\citeproc{ref-openid:vci}{14}{]}.
+In fact, since ``presentation sessions \ldots{} can be linked on the basis of unique values encoded in the credential,'' wallets are advised to use ``a \textbf{unique} credential per presentation or per verifier'' {[}\citeproc{ref-openid:vci}{14}{]} to avoid such correlation -- ``each with unique issuer signatures {[}and{]} keys'' -- and then discarding the credential {[}\citeproc{ref-openid:vp}{15}{]}.\footnote{These considerations also negate OpenID's claims that their specifications make technical implementation easier, simpler, and more scalable, or that they would lead to a more seamless user experience {[}\citeproc{ref-openid:trustmodel}{61}{]}.
+Likewise, they make it hard to get any benefit from on-device storage with hardware-backed encryption -- as advocated for in their draft specification on security and trust in OpenID4VCI ecosystems {[}\citeproc{ref-openid:security}{46}{]}.}

 Second, in order to \textbf{verify the issuer's signature}, the verifier will have to contact the issuer \emph{upon receiving each presentation}.
 While it is possible to cache some of the issuer's verification material (e.g., public keys), this is equally true of (other) federated systems like OIDC.
 Moreover, caching becomes useless in case the issuer and wallet follow the advise to use a \emph{unique key} per credentials and a \emph{unique credential} per presentation (cf.~supra).